VoidHash/hearthstone-codex/README.md

 ![02](https://github.com/VoidHash/hearthstone-codex/assets/8929413/3b97fa2b-acc8-457c-9ef8-504a11a2aee7)

-## Como Contribuir
+## How to Contribute

-Se você gostaria de contribuir para o projeto, siga estes passos:
+If you would like to contribute to the project, follow these steps:

-1. Faça um Fork do repositório
+1. Make a Fork of this repository
-2. Crie uma branch para a sua feature (`git checkout -b feature/NomeDaFeature`)
+2. Create a new branch for your feature (`git checkout -b feature/FeatureName`)
-3. Faça commit das suas mudanças (`git commit -m 'Adicionando nova feature'`)
+3. Commit your changes (`git commit -m 'My new cool feature for Heartstone Codex'`)
-4. Faça push para a branch (`git push origin feature/NomeDaFeature`)
+4. Push your branch (`git push origin feature/FeatureName`)
-5. Abra um Pull Request
+5. Open a Pull Request

-## Configuração do Projeto
+## Project Configuration

-Para configurar o projeto localmente, siga estas instruções:
+To configure the project locally, follow these instructions:

-1. Clone o repositório: `git clone https://github.com/VoidHash/hearthstone-codex/`
+1. Clone this repository: `git clone https://github.com/VoidHash/hearthstone-codex/`
-2. Abra o projeto no Android Studio
+2. Open it using Android Studio
-3. Execute o aplicativo em um emulador ou dispositivo Android (requer conexão com a internet)
+3. Run the project in an emulator or physical device (internet conection required)

-## Licença
+## License

-Este projeto está licenciado sob a [Licença MIT](https://github.com/VoidHash/hearthstone-codex/blob/master/LICENSE).
+This project is licensed under [MIT License](https://github.com/VoidHash/hearthstone-codex/blob/master/LICENSE).

 ---